Gas Line Installation Costs in 2026

 Do I need a permit to install a gas line for a stove or dryer?

-Yes, in virtually every US jurisdiction, a permit is required before any gas line work begins — including new appliance hookups.
+Yes, in virtually every US jurisdiction, a permit is required before any gas line work begins, including new appliance hookups.
 The permit ensures the work is inspected by a local authority before gas service is connected.
 Skipping a permit can void your homeowner's insurance and create serious liability issues if you ever sell your home.

-Can I install a gas line myself?
+Can I install a gas line myself in 2026?

-In most states, homeowners are not legally permitted to install or modify gas lines themselves — this work must be done by a licensed plumber, gas fitter, or other qualified professional.
+In most states, homeowners are not legally permitted to install or modify gas lines themselves.
+This work must be done by a licensed plumber, gas fitter, or other qualified professional.
 Even in states where DIY is technically allowed for minor work, it's strongly discouraged due to the serious safety risks involved.
 Always check with your local building department first.

 How long does gas line installation take?

 A simple single-appliance hookup from an existing gas supply can be completed in a few hours.
-More complex projects — such as running a new line from the meter, outdoor burial work, or whole-house generator connections — can take one to several days.
+More complex projects, such as running a new line from the meter, outdoor burial work, or whole-house generator connections, can take one to several days.
 Permit approval timelines can also add days or weeks to the overall project schedule.

 What's the difference between black iron pipe and CSST for gas lines?